RiverChor 20th Anniversary Concert

 RiverChor Spring Concert Set for April 28

 RiverChor is in rehearsal for their spring concert, which will take place on Sunday, April 28 at 2:00pm at Zion Lutheran Church in Clinton.
-The program will be selected from the following:
+The program is as follows:

 Exultate justi in Domino – Viadana